mikewojtyna/design-patterns/tasks/task-0.md

 # Layers & API design in CrowdSorcery

 Propose architectural layers, and assign their responsibilities.
-Propose API system design in form of Spring services.
+Propose API system design using C4 model.